Can Allergies Cause Clogged Ears? Diagnosis and Treatment

 How to Diagnose Clogged Ears?

-Diagnosing clogged ears primarily involves a thorough medical examination and an assessment of patient's symptoms and medical history.
+Diagnosing clogged ears involves a thorough medical examination and an assessment of patient's symptoms and medical history.
 Healthcare providers may use a combination of physical examinations, hearing tests, and in some cases, imaging tests to determine the cause of the clogged ears.

 A physical examination typically involves using an otoscope, a special instrument to examine the ear canal and eardrum.
 This allows the healthcare provider to check for any signs of inflammation, fluid buildup, or blockages that may be causing the feeling of clogged ears.